wazuh/wazuh-documentation/source/proof-of-concept-guide/block-malicious-actor-ip-reputation.rst

            </active-response>
          </ossec_config>

 #.
-Restart the Wazuh server to apply the changes:
+Restart the Wazuh manager to apply the changes:

    .. code-block:: console

       $ sudo systemctl restart wazuh-manager

-Attack Emulation
+Attack emulation
 ----------------

 #.
 Access any of the web servers from the RHEL endpoint using the corresponding IP address.
 Replace ``<WEBSERVER_IP>`` with the appropriate value and execute the following command from the attacker endpoint: